mxagar/linux_nvidia_egpu/README.md

 python -m ipykernel install --user --name=gpu --display-name "Python (gpu)"
 ```

-After that, we can easily open a VSCode instance on our Macbook and connect to the Ubuntu from it:
+After that, we can easily open a VSCode instance on our MacBook and connect to the Ubuntu from it:

 - Click on the button *Open a Remote Window*, on the bottom left corner.
 - Connect to a host...
 - Enter: `<user>@<ubuntu-ip>` or, if configured `<user>@<ubuntu-hostname>.local`
 - Enter Ubuntu user password
 - ... et voilà!
-Our VSCode on the Macbook is actually running on Ubuntu.
+Our VSCode on the MacBook is actually running on Ubuntu.

 Now, we can open the VSCode Terminal, which will launch on Ubuntu.